newatoms/guides/devise-a-value-proposition/readme.md

 * It avoids hype (like ‘never seen before amazing miracle product’), superlatives (‘best’) and business jargon (‘value-added interactions’).
 * It can be read and understood in about 5 seconds.

-### A value proposition usually takes the form of a tagline
+A value proposition usually takes the form of a tagline.
+Read more about this in the [taglines guide](../write-a-tagline/readme.md).

-A good tagline:

-* Shows brand awareness
-* Creates an emotional response that sticks in people’s minds long after it’s been seen or heard
-* Requires a lot of insight into the company and its people
-* Is original
-* Is concise
-* Is relevant
-* Has staying power (is not trendy)
-* Is in the language of the end-user

 Some helpful reading:
 www.openforum.com/articles/7-steps-to-creating-a-memorable-tagline/